clnhrn/report_generator/README.md

 ### Google Drive Setup

-- Create a folder to store the **static** files (i.e. Monday sheet, Device Owner sheet).
+- Create a folder to store the **static** files (i.e. Employees sheet, Device Owner sheet).
 Take note of the file IDs.
 - Create another folder to store the **output**.
 Take note of the folder ID.
   *You can get the ID from the file/folder URL.*